Raphael-Boichot/The-TinyGB-Printer/README.md

 - [A 4 gates level shifter](https://fr.aliexpress.com/item/1005004560297038.html).
 The Pi Pico pins are not 5V rated, so the need for a level shifter.
 - [A 5V DC-DC step-up converter](https://fr.aliexpress.com/item/32809095271.html), 0.9-5V (input) to 5V (output).
 - [Pin headers](https://fr.aliexpress.com/item/1005007324368709.html) with 2.54 mm spacing.
 - [A GBA/GBC Game Boy serial slot](https://fr.aliexpress.com/item/1005006361884480.html).
-They can be cheap or not depending on the seller, do not hesistate to change.
+They can be cheap or not depending on the seller, do not hesitate to change.
 - [A 6x6 mm pushbutton](https://fr.aliexpress.com/item/1005003938244847.html), whatever height.
 The softer the better.
 - [3x22 µF caps with a 1206](https://fr.aliexpress.com/item/1005006022131059.html) (10 to 50 µF is OK if you have spares).
 - [An AMS1117-3.3V converter](https://fr.aliexpress.com/item/4001104149446.html).
 The SD card is powered independently by this converter as the Pi Pico puny onboard converter is not powerfull enough.